nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - `Comic.` – for comic strips and panels
 - `Logo.` – for logos

-Section [5.1.3 Image Alternative Text Values](#image-alternative-text-values) contains language specific alt-text values.
+Section [5.1.3 Image Alternative Text Values](#image-alternative-text-values) contains language specific alt text values.

 If unsure which value to assign to the `alt` attribute, suppliers must use `Figure.`.

 <div class="note" title="WCAG warning">

-The list of generic categories for Suppliers to apply as alt-text values do not alone satisfy the [WCAG success criterion 1.1.1 Non-text Content](https://www.w3.org/TR/WCAG22/#non-text-content), as they are not in most cases sufficient textual alternatives for the images.
+The list of generic categories for Suppliers to apply as alt text values do not alone satisfy the [WCAG success criterion 1.1.1 Non-text Content](https://www.w3.org/TR/WCAG22/#non-text-content), as they are not in most cases sufficient textual alternatives for the images.
 The guidelines here presume post-markup editing to make productions fully WCAG-compliant, by editing the alt text values and/or adding extended image descriptions.

 </div>